 Traditionally, candied yams recipes require a lot of refined sugar.
-I wanted to develop a recipe that was quicker than most traditional candied yams recipes, required less sugar overall, had no refined sugar, and didn’t sacrifice on flavor.
+I wanted to develop a recipe that was quicker, required less sugar overall, had no refined sugar, and didn’t sacrifice too much on flavor.
 It seemed like it might be an impossible feat, until I called my best friend to talk it over.
 Never underestimate the advice of a good friend!

-The yams are covered in a delicious glaze of melted vegan butter, maple syrup, pure vanilla extract, ground cardamom and cinnamon.
-As they roast in the oven, a delicious fragrance fills the air.
-During the final minutes of roasting, the yams are sprinkled with unsweetened coconut flakes that become lightly toasted.
-Together, it’s a delicious ode to a family favorite that’s easy and fast!
+These vegan roasted yams are covered in a delicious glaze of melted vegan butter, maple syrup, pure vanilla extract, ground cardamom and cinnamon.
+As they roast in the oven, an inviting fragrance fills the air.
+During the final minutes of roasting, the yams are sprinkled with unsweetened coconut flakes.
+It’s a delicious, somewhat healthier ode to candied yams.

 Can’t justify buying an entire jug of orange juice, just so you have 2 tablespoons for this recipe?
 No need.
 Buy 1 fresh orange, and squeeze it.
 If you aren’t a big orange juice drinker, it feels less wasteful.